 Myth: We are focused on the future, current state doesn't matter anymore.

-Myth: There are two phases to implementation: Start and Finish.
+Myth: There are two phases to change implementation: Start and Finish.

 In this way, embedding a new policy, practice, or strategy in an organization is more like planting a tree, than constructing a building.
 You can't just plant it and walk away.
 You have to water, prune and protect it until it's hearty enough to stand on its own.